ganglem/bachelor-thesis/Bachelor_Thesis_notes/Buzzwords/E - E Architecture.md

 - describes a vehicle as a model
 - fixed in concept and design

-[[Attack paths]] can be described as a chain of [[Attacker Privileges]] which can be achieved by performing a set of attacks or attack steps
+[[Attack Path]] can be described as a chain of [[Attacker Privileges]] which can be achieved by performing a set of attacks or attack steps